jaykay12/tech/_posts/2024-3-11-multithreading-concurrency-advanced.md

 Parameter|Synchronous Programming|Asynchronous Programming
 ---|---|---
 Principle|the main thread starts an axillary task and blocks until this task is finished.
-When the axillary task is completed, the main thread continues the main task|he main thread starts an axillary task in a worker thread and continues its task.
+When the axillary task is completed, the main thread continues the main task|the main thread starts an axillary task in a worker thread and continues its task.
 When the worker thread completes the auxiliary task, it notifies the main thread
 Pros|simplest and most reliable code|shorter execution time as some tasks run in parallel Cons|longest execution time as all tasks run sequentially|most complicated code